muyu66/git-to-dailyreport/README.md

 ## Contributors

-[Thank you](https://github.com/muyu66/git-to-dailyreport/graphs/contributors) for contributing to the Anti-Boss!
+[Thank you](https://github.com/muyu66/git-to-dailyreport/graphs/contributors) for contributing to the Joke-Boss!

 ## License